Workers Share The Most Messed Up Things Coworkers Have Done Without Getting Fired

 32. Five stars.

 I used to work in a bar.
 One of the waiters, who was wearing an apron, would pull his junk out of his zipper and walk around lifting his apron to anyone and everyone that worked there.
+The customers never knew his balls were flapping in the breeze as he took their order.

 31. It's a stressful job.

-Had a guy in our collections department show up wasted and barefoot at a customer’s apartment at 3am, screaming and beating on the guy’s door.
+Had a guy in our collections department show up wasted and barefoot at a customer's apartment at 3am, screaming and beating on the guy's door.
+Dude's payment for the month was comped, but the employee didn't get so much as a write up.

 30. It's called blue collar art.

+I work in the office of a manufacturing plant.
 One of the employees took spray paint and painted large male members on a few of our products before shipping it out.
 We caught it at the warehouse.
+The guy was given a few days suspension.
+We joke that if you ever want a day off, just draw junk.

 29. Every office has a drama queen.